| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 looked like we were close to right.
 Without the big modifieds, the track was

+not drying out much.
+We made a few small changes for the heat.
 The track was very fast for the heat race and the car worked pretty

 good.
 Of course most any setup works on a tacky track but for us it was an

 improvement for me not to have to fight the car in corners.
+It was a real guessing game for the feature setup.
+We

 had already made several changes thinking that the track would slick off, like the weekly